Napa Valley wineries menaced by wildfire, as second California blaze kills three

 “I do know there are wineries saying we have been impacted and we won’t be making as much wine,” he said.
 Several Napa Valley growers said recently they would forgo a 2020 vintage altogether due to smoke contamination of their crop.

-The blazes in Shasta County and wine country marked the latest flashpoints in a destructive spate of wildfires this summer across the Western United States.
+The blazes in Shasta County and wine country marked the latest flashpoints in a destructive spate of wildfires this summer across the U.S. West.

 California fires have scorched over 3.8 million acres (1.5 million hectares) since January - far exceeding any single year in state history.
 They have been stoked by increasingly frequent and prolonged bouts of extreme heat, high winds and dry-lightning sieges that scientists attribute to climate change.